orxfun/orx-priority-queue/README.md

 On the other hand, using a `PriorityQueueDecKey`, space complexity of the algorithm will be kept as *O(n)*: each node will enter the queue at most once; consequent evaluations of its label will be handled by decrease key operation.

-Furthermore, the additional functionalities simplify the algorithm's code pushing some of the complexity to the data structure.
+Furthermore, the additional functionalities simplify the algorithm implementation pushing some of the complexity to the data structure.
 This becomes clear when the following `shortest_path` implementation is compared to the corresponding `std::collections::BinaryHeap` example.
 Note that it is almost a drop-dead substitution while providing a better space complexity, generic dary-heap options and a cleaner algorithm implementation.

 ```rust
 use orx_priority_queue::*;